-- Project B endorsed to Legal Department on March 30, 2015, however, awaiting for a resolution of the case filed by GNP Construction against before the RTC assailing SHFC's decision of disapproval of requested waiver of interest prior to filing of foreclosure.
-Hearing was held on March 4, 2019; - c.
-Project C endorsed to Legal Department for legal advice. - d.
-Project D and E in the process of securing documents for CGT and EWT; and - e.
-Project F for CAR issuance and computation of transfer tax.

-33. Ocular inspection on selected CMP takeout projects revealed non-compliance by the borrowers and community associations on significant provisions of the guidelines for onsite land acquisition.

-- Require the member-beneficiaries of the Fully implemented CA to terminate the sub-lease agreements to conform to the terms and conditions of the lease purchase agreement entered into by the CA and the member beneficiaries; - Require the CA to issue official receipts in Fully implemented the acceptance of payments from memberbeneficiaries and keep up-to-date the subsidiary ledgers of MBs; and

-Impose sanctions provided under Section Fully implemented 10.2 of SHFC Circular No. 11-017 series of 2011 on member-beneficiaries who are considered in default for violating the terms and conditions of the purchase agreement.
+Observations and Recommendations Actions Taken b.
+Project B - endorsed to Legal Department on March 30, 2015, however, awaiting for a resolution of the case filed by GNP Construction against SHFC before the RTC assailing SHFC's decision of disapproval of requested waiver of interest prior to filing of foreclosure.
+Hearing was held on March 4, 2019; c.
+Project C - endorsed to Legal Department for legal advice. d.
+Project D and E - in the process of securing documents for CGT and EWT; and e.
+Project F - for CAR issuance and computation of transfer tax.
+2011 33.
+Ocular inspection on selected CMP take- but projects revealed non-compliance by the borrowers and community associations on significant provisions of the guidelines for on- site land acquisition.
+We recommended that Management: a.
+Require the member-beneficiaries of the CA to terminate the sub-lease agreements to conform to the terms and conditions of the lease purchase agreement entered into by the CA and the member beneficiaries; Fully implemented b.
+Require the CA to issue official receipts in the acceptance of payments from member- beneficiaries and keep up-to-date the subsidiary ledgers of MBs; and Fully implemented c.
+Impose sanctions provided under Section 10.2 of SHFC Circular No. 11-017 series of 2011 on member-beneficiaries who are considered in default for violating the terms and conditions of the purchase agreement.
+Fully implemented